 Looking After Your Kids

 Children are very welcome, and camp is a wonderful environment for them to roam and explore knowing that everybody will look out for them.
 But they’re your kids not ours, and remain your responsibility!
-All the camps apart from Space For You provide a kids’ area of some kind, check the individual websites for details or talk to the co-ordinators.
+All the camps apart from Conscious Connection provide a kids’ area of some kind, check the individual websites for details or talk to the co-ordinators.

 Cafe and entertainment